cshbli/ML-CV-AI/tools/FullStack.md

 * HTML
   * standard markup language for Web pages.
+  * Define the content of web pages

 * CSS
   * CSS is the language we use to style an HTML document.
+  * specify the layout of web pages.

 * JavaScript
   * JavaScript is the world's most popular programming language.
   * JavaScript is the programming language of the Web.
+  * JavaScript to program the behavior of web pages.

+* React
+  * React is a JavaScript library for building user interfaces.
+  * React, sometimes referred to as a frontend JavaScript framework, is a JavaScript library created by Facebook.

 * SQL
   * SQL is a standard language for storing, manipulating and retrieving data in databases.